BillNace/18341_P2_MatrixMultiply/README.md

 are static.
 You will include **A**, **B**, and **C** in your design by downloading them onto the board at configuration time, but your implementation should work with arbitrary matrices of the same shapes.
-Your system will perform the MAC calculation, but rather than have a complicated UI to view each element of the resulting matrix (**Y**), _your system will simply sum up all the values in the **Y** matrix and display the resulting 24-bit sum_.
+Your system will perform the multipy-accumulate (MAC) calculation, but rather than have a complicated UI to view each element of the resulting matrix (**Y**), _your system will simply sum up all the values in the **Y** matrix and display the resulting 24-bit sum_.